 We prefer termly payments but monthly can be accommodated.
 Please contact us to arrange.

-Up to 50 Mbps internet is provided in most houses for free.
+Up to 350 Mbps internet is provided in most houses free.
 This is provided in the form of a standard wireless unit that services most rooms in the house.
-In the case of large houses with cold spots we have installed repeater wireless access points to provide additional coverage.
 Note we cannot guarantee high speed coverage in every part of every room in the house, for obvious technical reasons.

 Many houses still have legacy ethernet sockets in some rooms which are a left-over from pre-wireless days.
 However we do not support the use of these, so they have been left in on an as-is basis.
 In other words, if they work they work, if not then unfortunately we will not be able to deploy resources to fix them.